erevis/DiscordThemeBot/README.md

 # DiscordThemeBot
 Personalized theme music to play for users on server join.

-*Made with javascript, node.js, discord.js, and MySQL.*
+*Made with javascript, node.js, discord.js, and a MySQL database for storing links.*

 - Features commands to set theme music by youtube link and time stamps.
 - Bot automatically joins voice channel on user entry and plays theme music.